plgd-dev/doc/content/en/docs/tutorials/working-with-grpc-client.md

 ### Get devices metadata

 The `GetDevicesMetadata` command supports various filter options.
 If all of them are **unset**, all metadata of all devices the user is authorized to use are returned.
-Metadata contains information about connection status(ONLINE/OFFLINE) and shadow synchronization(ENABLED, DISABLED)
+Metadata contains information about connection status(ONLINE/OFFLINE) and twin synchronization(NONE, STARTED, FINISHED)

 **Example usages of filter options:**